YaogeJi/website-academic/content/publication/distributed_cta/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]
 # Publication name and optional abbreviated publication name.
-# publication: In Journal of Machine Learning Research (Accept with Minor Revision)
+publication: Journal of Machine Learning Research
-# publication_short: In JMLR
-publication_short: In JMLR
+publication_short: Journal of Machine Learning Research

 abstract: We study sparse linear regression over a network of agents, modeled as an undirected graph (with no centralized node).
 The estimation problem is formulated as the minimization of the sum of the local LASSO loss functions plus a quadratic penalty of the consensus constraint—the latter being instrumental to obtain distributed solution methods.
 # Summary.
 An optional shortened abstract.
 summary: We study sparse linear regression over a network of agents, modeled as an undirected graph (with no centralized node).
+The estimation problem is formulated as the minimization of the sum of the local LASSO loss functions plus a quadratic penalty of the consensus constraint—the latter being instrumental to obtain distributed solution methods.

 tags: [distributed optimization, high-dimension statistics, linear convergence, sparse linear regression]

 # Display this page in the Featured widget?